China Disabled Persons' Federation: The China Disabled Persons

-The China Disabled Persons was founded in January 1989, organized by the China Disabled Persons' Federation.
-It is a domestic public offering of comprehensive monthly journal of the CDPF, for carrying forward the humanitarian and servicing for disabled people.
+The China Disabled Persons was founded in January 1989, and organized by the China Disabled Persons' Federation.
+It is a domestic public offering of a comprehensive monthly journal of the CDPF, for carrying forward the humanitarian and servicing for disabled people.
 Being the only national institutional journal for disabled people, the magazine played an active role in promoting the CDPF's work.

 The main readers of the journal are disabled persons, their families and other community.
 The journal distributes to mainland China, Hong Kong, Macao and Taiwan regions, as well as a dozen other countries.

 The main contents of the journal include the social problems of disabled persons; introduction of laws, regulations and policies of the country; rehabilitation, education, employment, life and other aspects of information services for people with disabilities and so on.

 Blind Monthly

-Blind Monthly is the only Braille cultural publications, founded in Beijing on March 15, 1954, and sponsored by the China Disabled Persons' Federation.
+Blind Monthly is the only Braille cultural publication, founded in Beijing on March 15, 1954, and sponsored by the China Disabled Persons' Federation.
 The main readership is the majority of blind persons in China.

 The main contents of the journal include reporting developments of China's undertakings for disabled persons; introducing Chinese blind persons' work, learning, life and other aspects and publishing outstanding literary works and musical works of blind people.